Beit Einun: Early Islamic period

-Beit 'Einun is mentioned in the Waqf dedication given by the Islamic prophet Muhammad to Tamim al-Dari, a sahaba ("companion").
+Beit Einun is mentioned in the waqf (endowment) dedication given by the Islamic prophet Muhammad to Tamim al-Dari, a sahaba (companion).
 Many Muslim-built stone structures are located in the village.
-According to Al-Muqaddasi, Beit Einun was well known in the Middle East during the Abbasid era, for producing high-quality raisins named Aynuni after the village's name (Bayt Aynun).
+According to the 10th-century geographer al-Muqaddasi, Beit Einun was well known in for producing high-quality raisins called Aynuni after the village.

+Mamluk period

+Beit Einun was mentioned in a corpus of waqf (religious endowment)-related documents from the Mamluk period (1260–1516) stored in Jerusalem; the waqf generally concerned agricultural revenues for the benefit of the Haram al-Sharif (Temple Mount) in Jerusalem and the Ibrahimi Mosque (Cave of the Patriarchs) in Hebron.
+The document, dating to the first decade of the 14th century, named men from Beit Einun and nearby Halhul, including from the al-Abbas clan, as guarantors of the peace in the nearby village of Nuba.

-Ottoman era
+Ottoman period

-The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 Beit Einun appeared in Ottoman tax registers as being in the Nahiya of Halil of the Liwa of Quds.
+The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 Beit Einun appeared in Ottoman tax registers as being in the nahiya of Hebron of the liwa of Jerusalem.
 It had a population of 18 Muslim households, and paid taxes on wheat, barley, vineyards, fruit trees, occasional revenues, goats and/or bee hives.

 In 1838 Edward Robinson noted it in ruins.
 In July 1863 the French explorer Victor Guérin visited the place, called Khirbet Beit-A'noun.
 He inspected the ruins, and dated them to the Byzantine era.
 In 1883 the PEF's Survey of Palestine found here "walls, foundations, and a reservoir.
 There is a spring to the wast, and on the south a small ruined chapel; the walls and pillar-chafts remaining; this is called el Keniseh.
 Remains of a tower with large drafted masonry also exist; it measures 82 feet north and south by 72 feet east and west.
 The stones are in some cases 6 feet long and 3 feet high."